polyphony-chat/symfonia/README.md

 This is a WIP implementation of a polyproto-chat compatible Server in Rust.

-!!! info
+> [!Warning]

-      This server is still in early development and thus not yet usable.
+> This server is still in early development and thus not yet usable.

 This repository contains:
 A partial implementation of: